whistlegraph/2022.aesthetic.computer/README.txt

 *** Pieces in Pieces ***
   - [] Make a layout of more than one piece in the same buffer.
   - [] Like bleep and bubble and line... maybe even melody?
+  - [] Could melody just be imported as the background audio?
   - [] Eventually bring something like bleep into 3D.
   - [x] Make a contrived wrapper example that imports one piece into another.